 |Rock||Bug, Fire, Flying, Ice||Fighting, Ground, Steel||Fire, Flying, Normal, Poison||Fighting, Grass, Ground, Steel, Water|

-Interestingly there are no type immunities in Pokemon Go.
-For example, in the mainline games ghost-types are immune to normal-type attacks — this isn’t the case in Pokemon Go.
+Interestingly, Niantic opted to include no type immunities in Pokemon Go.
+For example, in the mainline games, ghost-types are immune to normal-type attacks — this isn’t the case in Pokemon Go.

-Just how effective they are depends on the game itself.
-Type advantages in Pokemon Sword and Shield are generally more pronounced with effective attacks being twice as strong and ‘not effective’ just half.
+Just how effective a Pokemon’s move is depends on the game itself.
+Type advantages in Pokemon Sword and Shield are generally more pronounced, with effective attacks being twice as strong.

 One part of mastering the art of Trainer Battles is understanding how the types of your Pokémon’s moves affect the Pokémon you’re battling.
 Here’s a chart that shows which types are super effective vs. which Pokémon.
 Good luck and #GOBattle! ? pic.twitter.com/gJJwRVcTsI